 Sonoma County Office of Education

-The 2022-23 school year will be the second year of in-person learning since the beginning of the coronavirus pandemic.
+The 2023-24 school year is the third year of in-person learning since the beginning of the coronavirus pandemic.
 This follows guidance from state and local health experts, who recommend in-person option as the best and safest options for most students.
 The California Department of Public Health has released health-based guidance that all public and private schools must follow.
 Each individual school board will decide how best to implement this guidance in their local school community.
-If you have specific questions about your school's coronavirus plans, please contact them directly.
+If you have specific questions about your school's plans, please contact them directly.

 News and Resources